 Langley Flying School's staff is governed by traditional rules of seniority based on hire date, with senior Flight Instructors receiving priority with regard to student bookings and access to advance multi-engine and instrument flight instruction.

 Class Flight Instructors begin with a flat hourly pay of $26 per hour for Class IV Flight Instructors, and $30 per hour for Class III and $40 for Class II and above Flight instructors.
 Groundschool Instructor are paid $22.40 per hour for classes, plus one-hour preparation time (per two-hour teaching assignment).
 For additional assigned administrative duties, and supervision, Flight Instructors are paid $15 per hours.
 Generally, Flight Instructors are able to assume as many added administrative duties as they choose, but typically their primary focus while at the school is line flight instruction.
-Senior Flight Instructors receive additional base-pay salary benefits for supervisory administration.

 All Langley Flying School staff have access to a Group Benefits program, which includes medical, dental, and disability benefits.